 - Do I have a good credit score?

-Is my savings account already in place, and do I have enough set aside to pay a small down payment?
+- Is my savings account already in place, and do I have enough set aside to pay a small down payment?

 If you answered ‘yes’ to most or all of these questions, your financial situation is likely acceptable for home buying requirements.